Frequently Asked Questions - FAQ

 The new regions within the ICON-D2 coverage

-Secondly, ICON-D2 forecasts only go as far as 2 days into the future.
-For forecast days 3-5, ICON-EU model data will be used as input data for all regions.
+Second, the ICON-D2 is only calculated for 2 days into the future.
+For forecast days 3-5, the input data from the ICON-EU model is used for all regions.
 The following table provides an overview of the input data for the Regtherm model.

 Available